Nimita311/PlotSim/README.md

 There are two paradiams of using PlotSim:
 - Put all user code in `hardwareLoop`.
 It gives you full control over the emulated hardware, similar to what you do on a FPGA.
 [A stencil is given in `part1/`](part1/).
 - Implement emulated peripherals, e.g. Timers and GPIO.
 The peripheral logic should be handled by `hardwareLoop` while the plotting logic is written in user init and loop, similar to programming a microcontroller.
 [A stencil is given in `part2/`](part2/).

+## Oscilloscope
+PlotSim implements a scope to visualize generated pulses.
+Use left and right arrow keys to pan the view.
+Right click on your mouse and hold, move the cursor left and right to pan, up and down to adjust zoom.

 ## Build
 [Install SDL](https://wiki.libsdl.org/Installation).
 We use SDL as the graphical backend to increase cross-platform compatability.